Principal component analysis for second-order stationary vector time series: Numerical Properties

 \end{example}

 \begin{example} Now we consider the daily log-sales of a clothing brand in 25 provinces in China in 1 January 2008 -- 9 December 2012 (i.e. $n=1805$ and $p=25$).
 All those series exhibit peaks before the Spring Festival (i.e. the Chinese New Year, typically around February).
-The cross correlogram of the 8 randomly selected component series in Fig.\ref{clothingacf} indicates the strong cross correlations over different time lags among the sales over different provinces.
+The cross correlogram of the 8 randomly selected component series in Fig \ref{clothingacf} indicates the strong cross correlations over different time lags among the sales over different provinces.
 The strong periodic components with the period 7 indicate a regular sales pattern over 7 different weekdays.
 By applying the proposed segmentation transformation and the permutation based on the maximum cross correlations with $m=25$ in (\ref{b19}), the transformed 25 time series are divided into 24 group with only non-single-element group containing the 15th and the 16th transformed series.
 The same grouping is obtained for $m$ between 14 and 30.
-Note for this example, we should not use small $m$ as the autocorrelations of the original data decay slowly; see Fig.\ref{clothingacf}.
+Note for this example, we should not use small $m$ as the autocorrelations of the original data decay slowly; see Fig \ref{clothingacf}.